lluisgomez/FairCLIP/data_pipeline/README.md

 generates a json file for each shard (e.g. json file prompts/00000000.json correspond to captions in 00000000.tar shard).
 Each json file is a dictionary with caption ID as key and the processed caption as value.

 ## 4) generate images with prompts from previous step
 script `../slurm_job_scripts/generate_images_small.sh` launches a SLURM srun command that calls python script `04_generate_images_multigpu.py`.
-It generates images using prompts from `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/prompts`

-TODO: save images into a different folder
+It generates images using prompts from `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/prompts` and saves generated images and edited json/txt files into a clean directory `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/edits`

 ## 5) rebuild shards with generated data
-TODO: modify script `05_reshard_small.sh` to create tar files faster by using sequential readings from the original tar files in `/gpfs/scratch/ehpc42/datasets/datacomp/small_filtered/shards`
+script `05_reshard_small.sh` calls python `reshard.py` to create tar files faster by using sequential readings from the original tar files in `/gpfs/scratch/ehpc42/datasets/datacomp/small_filtered/shards`, updating edited samples from `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/edits`.
+This produces a new set of shards with the hybrid dataset in `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/shards`